chocolatey/boxstarter.org/input/creatingpackages.md

 New-BoxstarterPackage -Name MyPackage -Description "I hope you enjoy MyPackage" -Path "c:\somePath"
 ```

-Boxstarter will copy all files at, and below, c:\somepath and you can refer to these files in your ChocolateyInstall.ps1 using `Get-PackageRoot`.
+Boxstarter will copy all files at, and below, c:\somepath, and you can refer to these files in your ChocolateyInstall.ps1 using `Get-PackageRoot`.

 ```powershell
 Copy-Item (Join-Path -Path (Get-PackageRoot($MyInvocation)) -ChildPath 'console.xml') -Force $env:appdata\console\console.xml